 7. Attend college nights or college fairs

-Instead of waiting until the fall when you should be focusing your attention on your college applications, get a lot of your questions answered now.
+Instead of waiting until the fall when you should be focusing your attention on your college applications, get a lot of your questions answered now as a junior in high school.
 Many of the college nights also include workshops on college admissions strategies and financial aid information.